 Predating modern stock markets, investing in real estate is one of the oldest forms of investing and is one of the five basic asset classes that every investor should seriously consider adding to his or her portfolio for the unique cash flow, liquidity, profitability, tax, and diversification benefits it offers.
 The trouble is, investing in real estate requires a significant amount of capital and isn’t as widely available as other investment vehicles like funds and equities.

 There is a common misconception that property ownership is a requirement to invest in real estate.
-But there are many real estate investment opportunities that don’t require you to have hundreds of thousands of dollars on hand or the ongoing responsibilities of building maintenance, landlording, and other obligations of property owners.
+But there are many real estate investment opportunities that don’t require you to have hundreds of thousands of dollars on hand or the ongoing responsibilities of building maintenance, being a landlord, and other obligations of property owners.
 And these options still offer lucrative, steady cash flows and far less maintenance from an investor.

 Real estate investments required huge amounts of money or the right contacts to access deals.
 These are multi-million dollar assets and regular investors were never able to participate.